that1girlCyborg/Building-Effective-Search-Systems/README.md

 # Fashion Search AI using Myntra Dataset

 **Project Description:**
 This project is based on an upGrad assignment on Semantic search, comprising three layers.
 It utilizes the Myntra dataset obtained from Kaggle, which was modified for the project.
-For more detailed information, refer to the Project Report: "Fashion Search AI."
+For more detailed information, refer to the Project Report: "Myntra Search AI."

 Image Folder consists of Random 100- 200 images, if one wants to refer the original dataset and Image folder, then please refer to this link: https://www.kaggle.com/datasets/djagatiya/myntra-fashion-product-dataset